lfph/gaen-risk-scoring/risk-scoring.md

 Public health authorities may also find additional utility in using multiple classifications for expanded disease transmission analytics, while sending identical user-facing messaging.
 This allows PHAs to understand how many people receiving “alert” messages would be “close” to the advisory/alert threshold and how many might be more solidly in the “alert” category.
 The table below illustrates how they could send the same notification at different thresholds in order to collect this data.
 Configurations, including duration, can be adjusted to provide aggregated data regarding differences in exposure details.
 Although there are barriers and limitations in using aggregated data for evaluation work, this could potentially support analyses of the impact of exposure notifications to mitigate the spread of COVID-19.
 Exposure notification messaging can subsequently be kept the same across varying classifications to ensure continuity of messaging for users who meet baseline criteria.

-### Examples of multiple classifications for analytics

 <table>
+ <caption>Table: Examples of multiple classifications for analytics</caption
   <tr>
    <td><strong>Classification</strong>
    </td>